loighic/proofs/HW11_proofs.md

 11.8 P <-> (~Q & S), P & (~T -> ~S) :|-: ~Q & T
 ~~~

 This proof (in 11.9) requires two subproofs.
-Assume P first (for &rarr;I) and then assume &not;Q (for &not;E).
+Assume P first (for &rarr;&#73;) and then assume &not;Q (for &not;E).
 Also, take a look at section 14.10 in the textbook (&lsquo;Even more examples&rsquo;).
 A sub-proof inside a sub-proof looks like the fourth example in that section.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="20" late-credit="16"}
 11.9 ~(P & ~Q) :|-: P -> Q